-Networking with iQ
+Networking with Radius

-iQ is a superb standalone broadcast console - but that's just half the story!
-Like all Axia broadcast products, iQ has networking capabilities as well.
+Radius is a superb standalone broadcast console - but like all Axia broadcast products, Radius has networking capabilities as well.

 Axia invented networked audio for broadcast.
-We call it Livewire, and iQ uses this networking ability in several different ways:
+We call it Livewire, and Radius uses this networking ability in several different ways:

-- Your iQ console can load and utilize sources from other studios connected to your Livewire network. - You may deliver outputs from your iQ to the Livewire network for use by others. - Naturally, iQ can also use GPIO logic that is available on your Livewire network. - The Livewire network allows you to use our companion software package, PathfinderPC, for numerous advanced functions.
-The list of features provided by PathfinderPC is growing continuously. - Up to four iQ consoles can be configured daisy-chain style, without the need for an external core Ethernet switch, to take advantage of network redundancy provided by implementation of the Spanning Tree Protocol (STP) standard. - You can manage your iQ remotely using its web browser interface. - Configuration backup and restore operations may be performed over the network as well.
+- Your Radius console can load and utilize sources from other studios connected to your Livewire network. - You may deliver outputs from your Radius to the Livewire network for use by others. - Naturally, Radius can also use GPIO logic that is available on your Livewire network. - The Livewire network allows you to use our companion software package, PathfinderPC, for numerous advanced functions.
+The list of features provided by PathfinderPC is growing continuously. - Up to four Radius consoles can be configured daisy-chain style, without the need for an external core Ethernet switch, to take advantage of network redundancy provided by implementation of the Spanning Tree Protocol (STP) standard. - You can manage your Radius remotely using its web browser interface. - Configuration backup and restore operations may be performed over the network as well.

 For an in-depth discussion of Livewire, please review our publication "Introduction to Livewire: IP-Audio System Design Reference and Primer," which provides an excellent discussion of IP-Audio and how standard Ethernet can be used to transport real-time broadcast audio in a studio environment.
-This publication is available at telosalliance.com/Axia.
+This is available at telosalliance.com/Axia.